Tap water is generally suitable for a wide range of uses.

 Plunge your index finger a few inches into the ground, in line with the branches, not near the trunk.
 Scrape a little if necessary to get in deep.

-You feel a little humidity: no need to water.
+You can smell a little moisture: no need to water.

-It's all dry: you have to give it to drink.
+It's all dry: you need to give it something to drink.

 If your finger doesn't go into the soil even when scraping, it is too compacted.
 See the following paragraphs on mulching.